Frequently Asked Questions

 What are the required attachments for my grant application?

 Please see the Call for Proposals for specific details regarding required attachments that must be uploaded through the Fund’s online application system.
-Applicants are encouraged to start preparing their documents and the necessary translations (if applicable) before the opening of the online application process on 9 March 2015.
+Applicants are encouraged to start preparing their documents and the necessary translations (if applicable) as soon as possible to allow for sufficient time to complete the online application process.

 May I submit more than one application?